-The human skull and bones might be linked to deaths of the enemy, but it carries a strong Masonic symbolism.
+The human skull and bones might be linked to the deaths of the enemy, but it carries a strong Masonic symbolism.
 Death was an inevitable part of life, and Masonic members viewed it as a motivating factor in accomplishing one’s duty.
-And as a reminder of death’s ever-looming presence—the masonic Chamber of Reflection used by candidates of initiation features a skull symbol.
+And as a reminder of death’s ever-looming presence—the masonic Chamber of Reflection used by candidates for initiation features a skull symbol.

 - Llanera, Mariano.
 (2015).
 In V. Almario (Ed.), Sagisag Kultura (Vol 1).
 Manila: National Commission for Culture and the Arts.